enelsr/file_merge_pipeline/README.md

-pipeline to merge a file from a commercial dna test (e.g 23andme) with the AADR 1240K or HO dataset.
+pipeline to merge a file from a commercial dna test (e.g 23andme) with the AADR 1240K or HO dataset or an own dataset.

 the pipeline is using the following tools: